 We offer designated camping spaces for disabled people – as individuals or with family or friends.
 If you would like to camp in these areas it is essential to pre-book.
 Filling out our pre-booking form will also enable us to send you information in the week running up to the festival.

-2016 Pre-Booking is now open.
+2017 Pre-Booking opens after the late May Bank Holiday.
 To find out more go our Access Page